 Cons

-Stucco is a plaster made from Portland cement, sand, and water, and you can apply it to surfaces such as masonry or wood.
+Stucco is a plaster made from Portland cement, sand, and water.
+You can apply it to surfaces such as masonry or wood.
+It is very resistant to high temperatures and makes a great heatshield.

 Pros

-- Stucco is low maintenance and does not require painting or sealing.
+• Low maintenance and does not require painting or sealing

 Cons